xxsqwe/notry/README.md

 ## Interpret results:
 ===============================================================================
-> Figure 7 in our paper is reproduced and saved as performance.png
+> Figure 7 in our paper is reproduced and saved as performance.png.
+Note that on the test devices, the generated diagram wont be the same.
+But the trend is alway hold.

 > Results of Table 1 is reflected in the first 7 lines of the performance file.